Mr. Rogers always wore long-sleeve sweaters, which made some people convinced he was hiding tattoos underneath them.

 The Truth About Mr. Rogers

 Rogers never smoked, drank, or ate the flesh of animals.
-He was an ordained Presbyterian minister who always preached inclusion and tolerance by saying “God loves you just the way you are.”
+He was an ordained Presbyterian minister who always preached inclusion and tolerance by saying, “God loves you just the way you are.”

-It seemed there was nothing Rogers couldn’t do, except of course cheat death.
 Sadly, Rogers died on Feb.
-27, 2003 of stomach cancer in Pittsburgh.
+27, 2003 of stomach cancer.